HarryTranAU/shopify_feature/readme.md

 **Bcrypt**

 In this application, Bcrypt will be used to hash the passwords registered to the database.
-In the event, the database is breached the password are still unusable without the original hashing password.
+In the event, the database has breached the password is still unusable without the original hashing password.

 Hashing is preferred over encryption because encryption is a two-way function, where the encrypted password can be decrypted.
 Whereas, hashing is a one-way function.
 With a properly designed algorithm, there is no way to reverse the hashing process.

 **JWT**

 JWT is used for authorization and authentication purposes in this application.
-The use of JWT can allow a user to create, read, update, and delete resource from their own stores, but not other user's stores.
+The use of JWT can allow a user to create, read, update, and delete resources from their own stores, but not other user's stores.

 **Marshmallow**

 Marshmallow is used for object serialization and deserialization in this application.
-When configured properly, marshmallow is able to validate data as it is being received.
-Example: data type validators such as Integers and Strings provide marshmallow with information about what type of data is being expected.
+When configured properly, Marshmallow is able to validate data as it is being received.
+Example: data type validators such as Integers and Strings provide Marshmallow with information about what type of data is being expected.

 **SQLAlchemy**

-SQLAlchemy is a object-relational mapper (ORM) that bridges database relations into objects.
+SQLAlchemy is an object-relational mapper (ORM) that bridges database relations into objects.
 This allows the application to communicate with the database without using raw SQL queries, preventing possible avenues for SQL injections.
 A specific example has been found that using the filter method is susceptible to SQL injections.
 However, in combination with input validation this SQL injection line of attack can be prevented.

 **AWS (specifically Private Subnets)**

 Hosting the database on a private subnet on AWS is another way to secure the data of the application.
-The structure of this application will require the database to be hosted on a private subnet that isn't associated with a route table that directs traffic to an internet gateway.
-We will be accessing the the private subnet by using a bastion host on a public subnet.
+The structure of this application will require the database to be hosted on a private subnet that isn't associated with a routing table that directs traffic to an internet gateway.
+We will be accessing the private subnet by using a bastion host on a public subnet.
 EC2 instances hosted on the same VPC are able to communicate with one another.
 Allowing the bastion host to communicate with the database on the private subnet.

+---

+## Requirements R3

+**Discuss how you will address the following obligations as a developer:**
+- **professional obligations (delivering the project on time, being explicit about ongoing maintenance of the system)**
+- **ethical obligations: ensuring that the application conforms with ethical codes of conduct approved by industry**
+- **legal obligations: that you have assessed whether the application is subject to any legal regulation, if none, consider any privacy implications**

+#### **Professional**

+**Documentation**

+For a developer, documentation is a must.
+Its main focuses are development, maintenance, and knowledge transfer to other developers.
+Successful documentation will make information easily accessible and help new users learn quickly.
+The primary medium used for documentation is code comments/type hints and the readme file.

+**Testing**

+Testing is important since it discovers defects/bugs before the delivery to the client, which guarantees the quality of the software.
+It makes the software more reliable and easy to use.
+Thoroughly tested software ensures reliable and high-performance software operation.
+This application takes advance of the python `unittest` module for testing purposes.

+**Maintenance**

+Maintenance is important because it ensures the software is kept up-to-date in terms of security.
+Software development is also a fast-changing landscape where new technologies allow for different solutions and more efficient solutions.
+This application will take advantage of GitHub actions to create and maintain the code through a CI/CD pipeline.

+#### **Ethical**

+**Protecting User's information**

+Developers must do everything in their power to protect the user's information.
+Examples include using Bcrypt to hash passwords, and hosting the database on private subnets to prevent public access.

+**Use of safe software**

+Malicious software is not only a threat to end-users.
+Developers must also vet the packages and software they choose to use in their development process.
+The packages used in this application are widely known and used and obtained through safe and legal means.

+#### **Legal**

+**Data Rights**

+Data rights have been a big topic in the last few years.
+The best example would be the General Data Protection Regulations (GDPR) drafted by the European Union.
+The GDPR was passed in 2016 and went into effect in Spring 2018.

+The GDPR requires all companies to ask for consent from customers before they process data.
+In addition, they are required to collect and store that data anonymously – and must inform consumers if their data has been potentially compromised in a breach.

+This application gives the merchant/user an option to create/read/update/delete customer data in the database.

+**Terms and Conditions**

+Terms and conditions are used for drawing boundaries for the use of an application.
+Should a user misuse the application and disregard the terms and conditions.
+The application owner or regulator can remove/ban the user.

+Specifically, for this application, my terms and conditions would approve or deny a user's store based on the products they wish to add.
+In Shopify's TOC they specifically state prohibited and restrict items user's cannot sell.
+E.g. Alcohol, Tobacco, Cigarettes, Fireworks, Firearms and Weapons, Solvents, and Pharmaceuticals.

 ---